- Head Mr C. Muller

-At Sir William Perkins’s School our aim is to build confidence, integrity and excellence in a caring, innovative and happy community so that each student leaves with the best possible chance of achieving their full potential and ready to take on the world.
+Our vision is to build confidence, integrity and excellence in a caring, innovative and happy community so that each pupil leaves having been given the best possible chance of achieving their full potential, taking with them sound values, a breadth of skills and knowledge, and ready to take on the world!

-As shown by our regular excellent exam results, academic success is a priority of ours, but we feel strongly that education is about more than just achieving top grades.
-We believe in educating the whole person and equipping our students to make their mark on the world.
-We encourage them to get involved in the many co-curricular activities we have on offer and to take every opportunity they can to develop their interests and creativity, their interpersonal, teamwork and leadership skills, whilst also reaching into the wider community.
+Academic success is our priority but education should be about far more than just top grades.
+We believe in educating the whole person and equipping our students to have the confidence to make their mark on the world.
+We encourage them to get involved in the many co-curricular activities on offer, to take every opportunity to develop their interests and creativity, their interpersonal, teamwork and leadership skills, to be forward-thinking and to reach into the wider community.

 Bursaries & Scholarships

-The Governors of SWPS are committed to broadening access to the School by offering to eligible parents/ guardians means-tested financial support with the payment of school fees.
-Such support is known as a Bursary and these may be awarded in the form of a discount of up to 100% on tuition fees payable, depending on the financial, compassionate or other pertinent circumstances of applicants.
+Perkins Foundation Bursaries are means-tested and may be worth up to 100% of tuition fees.
+The Governors of Sir William Perkins’s School are committed to broadening access to the School by offering to eligible parents/ guardians means-tested financial assistance with the payment of school fees.
+Such support is known as a Bursary and these may be awarded in the form of a discount of up to 100% on tuition fees payable, depending on the financial, compassionate, or other pertinent circumstances of applicants.